wp-plugins/multi-rating/readme.txt

 = Weights =
 By default, each rating item has a weight of 1.0.
 You can modify the weights of each rating item to adjust the rating results.

+= Multi Rating Pro =

+Multi Rating Pro adds advanced features into the Multi Rating plugin.

+* Multiple rating forms with different rating items that can be used in the shortcodes, API and widget.
+There is a default rating form and rating results are displayed per rating form
+* User can also submit their name, e-mail and comments on a rating form
+* Shortcode to return each rating item result individually
+* Replace rating item select option values with text descriptions
+* Show the rating result back to the user when the rating form is submitted
+* Modify the duration in days for the IP address & date validation check for users submitting the rating form
+* View rating results per post and rating form in WP-admin backend
+* Post and category filters to include (whitelist) or exclude (blacklist) certain posts from displaying the rating form and rating result
+* More filters on WP-admin rating results tables

+For more information visit http://danielpowney.com/downloads/multi-rating-pro/

 == Installation ==